wyim-pgl/BCH709-2021/index.md

 > ## Class Schedule
-> MonWed 9:00AM - 10:15AM
+> MonWed 9:00AM - 10:10AM
-> Aug 24, 2020 - Dec 18 2020
+> Aug 23, 2021 - Dec 6 2021
 {: .prereq}

 > ## Modes of Instruction
-> Response to COVID-19, BCH709 will offer Alternative HyFlex course model.
+> This course will be accommodated in-person.
+This semester we will not offer Online or Alternative HyFlex course model Response to COVID-19, BCH709 will offer Alternative HyFlex course model.
->
-> **Alternative HyFlex**: Course originally scheduled to be delivered in-person, but will have attendance adjustments so students will alternate in-person and remote participation.
-Students will receive communication directly from their instructors with specifics.
-Fully remotely participation by students can be accommodated for those with extenuating circumstances.
->
-> **In addition, we will provide recorded video for everyone.**
 {: .callout}